-Under the new rules, DMV will not relicense a driver who has five or more DWI convictions in a lifetime, or three or more DWI convictions in 25 years plus another serious driving offense, such as a fatal crash or the accumulation of 20 or more license points.
+In 2012 Cuomo oversaw an update to DMV rules to target the worst drunk driving offenders.
+Now the DMV permanently revokes licenses from people who have five or more DWI convictions in a lifetime, or three or more DWI convictions in 25 years plus other offenses, such as a fatal crash or the accumulation of 20 or more license points.

 As lenient as those standards are, they used to be worse.
 In the past, repeat drunk drivers whose licenses were suspended or revoked could regain driving privileges in weeks by completing an education program, and drivers with multiple DWI convictions did not permanently lose their licenses unless they were convicted for two DWI crashes resulting in injury.

 A Cuomo press release said the reforms have taken more than 8,000 dangerous drivers off the roads in the three years since they took effect.
 “Impaired and irresponsible driving far too often results in needless tragedy and ramifications that can last a lifetime,” Cuomo said.
 “These tough regulations have taken chronically dangerous drivers off the roads and helped make this a safer state.”

 The updated DMV rules are an improvement, but they don’t do enough to keep reckless drivers from harming people.
 Four DWI convictions doesn’t mean a person drove drunk four times.
 It means that person was caught, arrested, and convicted four times.
 By allowing repeat DWI offenders to keep driving, the DMV is playing Russian roulette with New Yorkers’ lives.